The Pristine Inner Galaxy Survey (PIGS) V: a chemo-dynamical investigation of the early assembly of the Milky Way with the most metal-poor stars in the bulge: Abstract

 \section{Abstract}

 The investigation of the metal-poor tail in the Galactic bulge provides unique information on the early Milky Way assembly and evolution.
 A chemo-dynamical analysis of 17 very metal-poor stars (VMP, \FeH$<-2.0$) selected from the Pristine Inner Galaxy Survey was carried out based on Gemini/GRACES spectra.
-The chemical abundances of $\alpha-$elements (Mg, Ca, and Ti), odd-Z (Na, K, and Sc), Fe-peak (Cr and Ni), and neutron-capture (Ba) elements are determined from model atmosphere analyses.
 The chemistry suggests that the majority of our stars are very similar to metal-poor stars in the Galactic halo.
 Orbits calculated from {\it Gaia} EDR3 imply these stars are brought into the bulge during the earliest Galactic assembly.
 Most of our stars have large [Na,Ca/Mg] abundances, and thus show little evidence of enrichment by pair-instability supernovae.
 Two of our stars (P171457, P184700) have chemical abundances compatible with second-generation globular cluster stars, suggestive of the presence of ancient and now dissolved globular clusters in the inner Galaxy.
 One of them (P171457) is extremely metal-poor (\FeH$<-3.0$) and well below the metallicity floor of globular clusters, which supports the growing evidence for the existence of lower-metallicity globular clusters in the early Universe.
 A third star (P180956, [Fe/H]$\sim-2$) has low [Na,Ca/Mg] and very low [Ba/Fe] for its metallicity, which are consistent with formation in a system polluted by only one or a few low-mass supernovae.
 Interestingly, its orbit is confined to the Galactic plane, like other very metal-poor stars found in the literature, which have been associated with the earliest building blocks of the Milky Way.